swoops/eval_villain/README.md

 Get it from: https://addons.mozilla.org/en-US/firefox/addon/eval-villain/

-Alsternativly, you can load it temporarily in debug mode.
+Alternativly, you can load it temporarily in debug mode.
 Clone the repo locally.
 Then go to "about:debugging" in Firefox.
 Click "Load Temporary Add-on".
 A file browser will appear.
-Select any file in the repo.
+Select any file in the `src` direcory.

-## normal use
+## Normal use
 Turn it on, open the console `ctrl+shift+i` and browse some sites like normal.
 Eval Villain will inject it's own henchmen into the page to keep an eye on some of the more nefarious JavaScript functions.
-When one of those functions does something, a notification will appear in the console.
+When one of those functions is called, a notification will appear in the console.
 If it is of particular interest it will be highlighted and formatted more strongly.

 ## Some Terminology